 Dreaming of the picture-perfect American summer?
 You’ve decided you want to spend your days looking after kids, swimming in lakes and hiking mountains, but don’t know where to begin?

-Applying to summer camps can be a long and complicated process so there are a number of companies to make this (slightly) easier for you.
+Applying to summer camps can be a long and complicated process so there are several companies to make this (slightly) easier for you.
 The main two companies are Camp America and CCUSA.
 They cover different things and will cost different amounts depending on your country so it’s worth doing some research and weighing up your options.

 Before you even start to apply I would spend a lot of time thinking about why you actually want to apply.
 Is it just to make friends and travel the US?
 Is it to work abroad in a different country?
 Or is it to work with children either to progress your career or because you enjoy it?
 If it’s any reason other than the last one you may be better looking at some other options.

-If your main aim is to make friends and travel america you might be better off just doing a package tour, a number of companies offer these like STA
+If your main aim is to make friends and travel America you might be better off just doing a package tour, several companies offer these like STA

 https://tours.statravel.co.uk/search?Query=countries:United%20States and G adventures https://www.gadventures.co.uk/search/?q=Usa&ref=navsearch.